-In the following description, text reading "return status (explanation)" (where "status" is one of "PERMFAIL" or "TEMPFAIL") means that the verifier MUST immediately cease processing that signature.
-The verifier SHOULD proceed to the next signature, if any is present, and completely ignore the bad signature.
+In the following description, text reading "return status (explanation)" (where "status" is one of "PERMFAIL" or "TEMPFAIL") means that the Verifier MUST immediately cease processing that signature.
+The Verifier SHOULD proceed to the next signature, if one is present, and completely ignore the bad signature.
 If the status is "PERMFAIL", the signature failed and should not be reconsidered.
 If the status is "TEMPFAIL", the signature could not be verified at this time but may be tried again later.
-A verifier MAY either defer the message for later processing, perhaps by queueing it locally or issuing a 451/4.7.5 SMTP reply, or try another signature; if no good signature is found and any of the signatures resulted in a TEMPFAIL status, the verifier MAY save the message for later processing.
+A Verifier MAY either arrange to defer the message for later processing or try another signature; if no good signature is found and any of the signatures resulted in a TEMPFAIL status, the Verifier MAY arrange to defer the message for later processing.
 The "(explanation)" is not normative text; it is provided solely for clarification.

-Verifiers SHOULD ignore any DKIM-Signature header fields where the signature does not validate.
-Verifiers that are prepared to validate multiple signature header fields SHOULD proceed to the next signature header field, should it exist.
-However, verifiers MAY make note of the fact that an invalid signature was present for consideration at a later step.
+Verifiers that are prepared to validate multiple signature header fields SHOULD proceed to the next signature header field, if one exists.
+However, Verifiers MAY make note of the fact that an invalid signature was present for consideration at a later step.